-Below are some of the most frequently asked questions about the current Proposed Rule for Sanctuary Expansion.
+Below are some of the most frequently asked questions about the sanctuary expansion process.
 Click on any question to display the answer.
-If, after reading these responses, you still have questions, please feel free to contact us at firstname.lastname@example.org.
+If, after reading these responses, you still have questions, please feel free to contact us at email@example.com.

-The habitats within the proposed expansion area are vulnerable to a variety of known and potential impacts, including large vessel anchoring, marine salvage operations, inappropriate fishing techniques, and certain oil and gas activities.
-While some federal protections are in place in many of the proposed expansion sites, there are some gaps in these protections.
-The proposed sanctuary expansion provides a more comprehensive umbrella of protection under the National Marine Sanctuaries Act (NMSA).
+The habitats within the proposed expansion area were vulnerable to a variety of known and potential impacts, including large vessel anchoring, marine salvage operations, inappropriate fishing techniques, and certain oil and gas activities.
+While some federal protections were already in place in many of the proposed expansion sites, there were some gaps in these protections.
+The sanctuary expansion provides a more comprehensive umbrella of protection under the National Marine Sanctuaries Act (NMSA).

 The protection of these ecologically significant sites will increase the resilience of marine ecosystems, and enhance the sustainability of the region's thriving recreation, tourism, and commercial economies.
 Ultimately, expanding FGBNMS will help to ensure that valuable marine resources remain available for the use and enjoyment of future generations of Americans.